Best Scope for 17 WSM – The Top 5 Optics in 2023

 As I continued my search for the top .17 WSM scopes, I stumbled upon the Simmons .22 Matte Black Riflescope, and I’m very glad I did, thanks to its numerous excellent features.

-Once I got a little time on the range with this rifle scope, I found that the standard magnification ranges of between 3x and 9x really suited the .17 WSM cartridges.
-It’s an ideal scope for those who like to swap between different magnifications in the pursuit of their prey.
+Once I got a little time on the range with this rifle scope, I found that the standard magnification ranges of between 3x and 9x really suited the .17 WSM cartridge.
+When looking through the scope, I was impressed by the glass clarity which provided a bright and crisp sight picture even at 9x magnification.
+At all magnifications, I did not notice any distortion or chromatic aberration.
+The fine duplex reticle was easy to see and helped with precise shot placement.
+Through testing at the range, I found the parallax and magnification adjustments to be smooth and accurate with the reticle staying centered at all distances.
+It’s an ideal scope for varmint hunting and similar work.
 The 32 mm objective lens is also good for varmint hunting and similar work.

 Product Highlights